will0w7/MoneyLooter/README.md

 I might still change a few things, but for now I'm happy with the result 🙂

+**_Note_:** I'm still in the testing phase to make sure it works well in all versions of the game, but it will be available in a couple of days at most.

 ## Installation

 Download the latest release from [Wago](https://addons.wago.io/addons/moneylooter), [CurseForge](https://www.curseforge.com/wow/addons/moneylooter) using your favourite addon manager.